 Online degree programs in business are a popular choice for college students.
-The National Center for Education Statistics (NCES) reports that business was the most popular undergraduate major in the 2008-2009 academic year, and the second most popular degree at the master's level that same year.
-What's more, the subject has been in this position for at least a decade, showcasing the staying power and versatility of this degree.
+The National Center for Education Statistics (NCES) reports that more degrees are awarded in business than in any other field – at the bachelor’s and master’s level.
+What's more, the subject has been in this position for at least a decade, showcasing the staying power and versatility of a business degree.

 What's covered in a business degree program?